-Make sure that you have an updated order guide and special sheets from your Vendors before you start entering Bids.
+Make sure that you have an updated order guide and any sheets showing special prices or sales items from your Vendors before you start entering Bids.
 Bids are created by Vendor, not by Inventory Item, so you can start adding Bids as you receive information from each one.
 You do not need to wait until all of them have submitted a form.

 What happens to the information after a Bid is created?
 Later on, when you go to place orders with your Vendors, the Bid information will tell you which vendor is charging the least amount, right on the Order Screen.
 That way, you can order your Inventory Items from the Vendor with the best price.